badgeteam/website/content/en/docs/Badges/MCH2022/software-development/micropython/_index.md

 choice (e.g. `screen /dev/tty.<your_serial> 115200`, you may also use other terminal emulators such as `PuTTY` or `picocom` based on your OS and/or preference).
 The badge typically exposes two serial ports, simply try - one should give you access to a terminal.
+If terminal gives a totally black screen, **press enter** to see the prompt appear.

 !["Interactive Python shell now active ..."](python.jpg)